Xunnamius/strongbox-switchcrypt/README.md

-# BuseLFS
+# StrongBox (internally: BuseLFS)

 This is a complete rewrite of the old buselogfs code.
 This is a Buse + Chacha20 + Poly1305 + LFS encrypted filesystem.
 It uses Argon2 as its KDF.
+Featured in the StrongBox paper.

 (todo: advantages, disadvantages, tradeoffs, etc)
 (Use `make tests` to run all the tests)